nuxt-community/google-gtag-module/README.md

 ## Usage

-This module inlcudes Google gtag in your NuxtJs project and enables every page tracking by default.
+This module includes Google gtag in your NuxtJs project and enables every page tracking by default.
 You can use gtag inside of your components/functions/methods like follow:

 ```js